HetShah004/Website-layout/README.md

-This is a website layout which is responcive.
+This is a website layout which is responsive.